 Take for example the analogy of “meat” and “milk” the writer to the Hebrews uses (Hebrews 5:12-14).
 I’ve had people come to me after I’ve taught say things like, “That wasn’t just milk … you really gave us meat today”.
 While I’m grateful for the encouragement, it is a complete misunderstanding of the analogy.

 It implies that what’s shared on that occasion was somehow more stimulating, or deeper in some way, than on other occasions; that is, “meat” is a gripping message for a “mature” audience while “milk” is more simplistic for “less mature” listeners.

-However, milk is what babies drink; milk is what we receive from another.
+However, milk is what we receive from another.
 The writer to the Hebrews explained, “you need someone to teach you again … you have come to need milk … everyone who partakes only of milk is unskilled in the word” (vv.
 12, 13).
-Maturity is learning to hear God’s voice for ourselves; thus, meat is what we discover for ourselves.
+Maturity is learning to hear God’s voice for ourselves.
+Thus, meat is what we discover for ourselves.

 Therefore, no matter how stimulating a message may seem, it’s milk for those it’s dished out to.
 This is not to belittle teaching or sharing what God has revealed to us.
 However, receiving truth from others is milk, so to speak, and the aim is to nourish others so that they can get meat for themselves.

 Again, this doesn’t mean we somehow outgrow receiving from others.
 New truths are often sown into our lives as a seed by others—or as milk in this analogy—no matter how long we’ve been following the Lord.
 Even mature believers, as they remain teachable, recognise when they need milk.